 18. AND MOST IMPORTANT: BRING A TRAVEL COMPANION WHO YOU LOVE

 What good is a road trip, no matter the location, if you don’t have someone to share it with?
 This is just the tip of the iceberg when it comes to traveling Nevada, and while you need to have a certain level of preparedness, don’t be afraid to let Nevada in.
 Say YES to more things, you truly don’t know where it will lead you in this amazing place.
-But, you’ve got to share it with someone you love…a stretch of road this iconic, you’ll need two people just to reiterate the stories that will surely come out of it.
+But, you’ve got to share it with someone you love…a stretch of road this iconic—you’ll need two people just to reiterate the stories that are sure to come out of it. #NVRoadTrip